kasper-piskorski/docs/pages/documentation/3-core-api/overview.md

 keywords: overview
 last_updated: August 10, 2016
 tags: [java, graph-api]
-summary: "A basic example of how to use MindmapsDB Graph API."
+summary: "A basic example of how to use Grakn Graph API."
 sidebar: documentation_sidebar
 permalink: /documentation/core-api/overview.html
 folder: documentation
 comment_issue_id: 20
 ---

-If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).
+If you have not yet set up the Grakn environment, please see the [Setup guide](../get-started/setup-guide.html).
 This article assumes that you are set up and have already looked at the [Quickstart Tutorial](../the-basics/quickstart-tutorial.html) that covers Graql queries.
-You can find the code below in the example code directory of the MindmapsDB distribution zip.
+You can find the code below in the example code directory of the Grakn distribution zip.

 ## Introduction

-MindmapsDB Graph API is the implementation of the object model discussed in [MindmapsDB Basics](../the-basics/mindmaps-basics.html).
-It allows you to create MindmapsDB Graphs using Java 8.
+Grakn Graph API is the implementation of the object model discussed in [Grakn Basics](../the-basics/mindmaps-basics.html).
+It allows you to create Grakn Graphs using Java 8.

-### Initialising a MindmapsDB Graph in Java
+### Initialising a Grakn Graph in Java

-Make sure you have MindmapsDB Engine running locally by using `mindmaps.sh start`.
+Make sure you have Grakn Engine running locally by using `mindmaps.sh start`.
 Once you have done that, a thread-bound graph can be retrieved by:

 ```java test-ignore